-Pressure Line: The hydraulic line(s) that supply pressurized oil from the pump to the valve or tool.
+Pressure Line: The hydraulic lines which supply pressurized oil from the pump to the valve or tool.

-Return Line: The hydraulic line that connects the OUT port of the tool to the tank circuit of the carrier.
+Return Line: The hydraulic line which connects the "OUT" port of the tool to the tank circuit of the carrier.

 Cracking Pressure: The pressure at which the relief valve starts to open.
 Can be seen by a drop in the flow rate as shown by the flow meter.